Our View on Food/Diet

 For grains: eat whole intact grains that have not been processed.
 Moderation on heavily processed grains like white flour derived foods, better to choose the whole grain kinds.

-For fruits: eat them whole.
+Avoid processed sugars like high fructose syrup.
+Use whole-food sweeteners like dates, figs, raisins, bananas, pineapples, etc. Eat fruits whole to keep all the fibers.
 Moderation on fruit juices as most of the healthy fiber in fruits is removed in juicing.

-Again, we emphasize our diet is to focus on eating plant-based foods that are whole/intact/unprocessed, while keeping the processed foods to a minimum.
+We emphasize our diet is to focus on eating plant-based foods that are whole/intact/unprocessed, while keeping the processed foods to a minimum.
 The more highly processed the foods are, the more cautious we should be, even if they are derived from plant-based.

 No dairy products.
+Avoid coffee, tea is okay.